ukff/kyma-environment-broker/docs/user/01-10-architecture.md

 7. Lifecycle Manager manages Kyma modules.

 > **NOTE:** In the future, Provisioner and Reconciler will be deprecated.
 KEB will then integrate with Infrastructure Manager.
-To learn about the planned KEB workflow, read [Kyma Environment Broker target architecture](01-20-target-architecture.md).
+To learn about the planned KEB workflow, read [Kyma Environment Broker Target Architecture](01-20-target-architecture.md).